Haiwei1027/Roguelite-SRPG/roguelite-srpg-devlog/ANALYSIS/Elements.md

 # Earth
 #grounded
 Earth elementals are great defenders, but lacks break through capability.
-To encourage positioning, earth elements will be able to create #fortified tiles to help defend an choke point
+To encourage positioning, earth elements will be able to create [[Ground Effects]] #fortified tiles to help defend an choke point
 # Water
 #grounded
 Water elementals are great at crowd control, but are worse at picking off sole targets.